asjchen/asjchen.github.io/content/posts/2024-03-13-cocktail-party.md

 ![Separated Spectrogram](/images/2024-03-13-cocktail-party/separated_spectrogram.png)

 In the context of the speech separation problem, the time-frequency domain representation has a similar setup as the time domain version; we have a mixture signal that’s a sum of source signals.
-To convert the time-frequency signal back to the time domain signal, we can apply an inverse STFT*:
+To convert the time-frequency signal back to the time domain signal, we can apply an inverse STFT[^2]:
 $$
 \begin{align*}
 \mathcal{X}(f,t) &:= STFT(\mathbf{x}(t)) \\\\ \mathcal{X}(f,t) &= \sum_{i=1}^C \mathcal{S}_i(f,t) \\\\ \mathbf{s}_i(t) &= STFT^{-1}(\mathcal{S}_i(f,t))